DBS06/OlyExifSort/README.md

 All images which where taken with FOC-Bracketing are in `[main-folder-name]_FOCs`.<br>
 All images which where taken with AEA-Bracketing are in `[main-folder-name]_HDRs`.<br>
 There you can see preview-images which are named like `[...]_FOC_XXX.xxx` or `[...]_HDR_XXX.xxx`.<br>
-In case of FOC-Bracketing this images are either the camera internal stacked images or if this does not exists the first image of a sequence, this depends on your camera settings, or the sequence was interrupted or unsuccessful.<br>
+In case of FOC-Bracketing, this images are either the camera internal stacked images, or if this does not exist, the first image of a sequence.
+This depends on your camera settings, or the sequence was interrupted or unsuccessful.<br>
 In case of AEA-Bracketing it is always the first image of a sequence.<br>
 This preview-images makes it easier and faster to look through the sequences and to identify which folder has which sequence.<br>
 In the folders `[main-folder-name]_FOC_XXX` or `[main-folder-name]_HDR_XXX` you will find the single images of a sequence.<br><br>